 On Lucianne, you get the feeling that Democrats are heartless idiots with half a brain and that our world’s problems would be solved if they would just get out of the way of progress.

-If you’re the typical American, you probably relate to one site and not to another.
+If you’re like most Americans I talk to, you probably relate to one side and not to another.

 I’ve only recently recognized how destructive this is to my life, my thinking, and my relationships.

 If I want to pursue a life of meaning and purpose, I need to be constantly open to the reality that I don’t have all the answers and pursue growth in all areas.
 If I’m doing this right this means that I will learn from people with drastically different perspectives than me.
 If I was only a part of the American Political echo chamber on either side, I would in effect cut myself off of half of the country’s ideas and thoughts.
 This isn’t a recipe for growth.

 If I want to deepen my ability to think about tough, difficult issues the world faces, I need to be constantly open to the reality that tough issues cannot be reduced to simple soundbite answers those from the media on both sides provide.
 If I go through life just listening to one side and thinking that if the other side would just grow half a brain we’d all move past these elementary problems, I end up being mentally lazy.
 And I don’t grow.

 If I want to have people in my life that I can influence, I need to constantly be open to the reality that I can never influence people who totally agree with me.
 That’s an impossibility built on a perfectionistic lie that the only think keeping people from succeeding is their idiotic ideas that you have obviously moved passed.